For Many, the Financial Implications of Divorce Are About to Change

 Historically, Americans paying alimony to a former spouse have been able to deduct alimony payments from their taxes, often benefitting from a significant tax break depending on the size of the payments and the difference in earnings between the spouses.
 But starting in 2019, the new Tax Cuts and Jobs Act (TCJA) will eliminate deductions (and the resulting tax break) for alimony payments, and, vice versa, alimony recipients will no longer have to report payments as taxable income.
 Perhaps most importantly—for now—divorce agreements signed before the end of 2018 will still qualify for the annual deduction.

-Whether alimony payments required by pre-2019 divorce agreements qualify as tax-deductible or not is determined by applying the Internal Revenue Code and related regulations, as follows:
+Whether alimony payments required by pre-2019 divorce agreements qualify as tax-deductible or not is determined by applying the Internal Revenue Code and related regulations.